raspberrypilearning/morse-code-virtual-radio/worksheet.md

 sudo ./morse-code.py
 ```

-Wait for the `Ready` message to show and then begin. *TIP:* The trick is to watch the screen and wait for a letter to appear before you start keying in the next one.
+Wait for the `Ready` message to show and then begin keying Morse Code in.
+The trick is to watch the screen and wait for a letter to appear before you start keying in the next one.
 You may wish to refer to the charts at the top of this page.

 SOS is `...` `---` `...`